ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

     Tiptap's [CharacterCount extension](https://tiptap.dev/api/extensions/character-count#limit).
 However, we will not display the number of characters currently entered in the editor along with the maximum length (e.g., 10/100 characters entered).
     We use this extension only to limit the number of characters that can be entered into the editor.
--   `disabled` - is a boolean attribute to disable the editor by restricting all the user interactions within the component.
+-   `disabled` - is a boolean attribute to disable the editor by preventing all user interactions within the component.
+When the component is disabled, the editor's border and font color will resemble that of the `nimble-text-area`, and the `nimble-toolbar` and `nimble-toggle-button` will have their disabled attribute set to true.
+However, the behavior of the `footer-actions` slotted content when disabled will be handled by the client according to their specific requirements and will not be affected by this attribute.

 _Alternatives_